Vishav Manav Ruhani Kendra Serving Pilgrims

 - In 2023, VMRK further expanded the program by offering pilgrimage services at the Shri Naina Devi Ji Temple and the Shri Manimahesh Yatra.

-- In 2024, VMRK continued to extend the program to serve devotees visiting Shri Ram Janmabhoomi Temple in Ayodhya and Shree Saptashrungi Nivasini Devi Temple, and pilgrims participating in the Adi Kailash Yatra and the Shrikhand Mahadev Yatra.
+- In 2024, VMRK continued to extend the program to serve devotees visiting Shri Ram Janmabhoomi Temple in Ayodhya and Shree Saptashrungi Nivasini Devi Temple, and pilgrims participating in the Adi Kailash Yatra, Shrikhand Mahadev Yatra, and Kinnaur Kailash Yatra.

 Shri Amarnath Ji Yatra